jopetty/word-problem/README.md

 ### Training

-To train a model, run `python depth_test.py`.
+To train a model, run `python main.py train`.
 Command-line arguments to configure the training run are the arguments to the `main` function, which is the most accurate documentation for what to do.
 Some important ones:

 - `--group`: the name of the group to train on.
 - `--num_layers`: how many layers in the transformer encoder.